kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 2. Repreats temperature by TILT
 3. Rpreats gravity by TILT
 4. Send data to the cloud in a easy way
 5. Estimate of “reduction in gravity” (rG) can be calculated from the Sum BLOPS(pt)/L based on complex model taking pressure and temperature data into account.
-In this way the Bubble-Logger emualted a PLAATO, but need useraction for creating polynomial to give a real SG estrimate.
+In this way the Bubble-Logger emualted a PLAATO, but need user interaction for creating polynomial to translate into a real SG estrimate.
 6. A 2-channel Relay to control a heat and cool source based on the temperature reading of the TILT every 2 min, hence, slow-working heating actor should be used.

 It needs an ESP32 devkit, Sound Sensor Detecting Module LM393 and a 2-channel relay.
 Some 3 pins wires and some 2 pin wires is also needed.